Indigenous rights in Canada

 Discrimination against Indigenous children

-The federal government spends approximately 22% less per child for child welfare services on reserves than provincial counterparts spend in non-Aboriginal communities.
+The federal government spends significantly less per child for child welfare services on reserves than provincial counterparts spend in non-Aboriginal communities.
 A disproportionate number of Indigenous children are taken from their families and placed in foster care.
 A critical factor is the failure of the federal government to provide adequate funds for the delivery of early intervention and other preventative programs that are generally available to non-Indigenous families.

 With our partners we have made statements calling for an immediate end to discrimination against First Nations families.